openai/mle-bench/README.md

 ## Extras

-We include additional features in the MLE-bench repository that may be useful for MLE-bench evaluation.
+We include additional features in the ResearchBench repository that may be useful for evaluation.
 These include a rule violation detector and a plagiarism detector.
 We refer readers to [extras/README.md](extras/README.md) for more information.